-El Silencio Lodge and Spa is the perfect place to stay, a beautiful eco-lodge included on the select Relais & Chateaux portfolio of independent luxury hotels.
+El Silencio Lodge Spa Costa Rica is the perfect place to stay, a beautiful eco-lodge included on the select Relais & Chateaux portfolio of independent luxury hotels.

 El Silencio Lodge and spa features spacious and clean rooms with an amazing view of the surrounding forest, a great spa and very tasty food.

 Bajos Del Toro cloud forest in Costa Rica is the best place to observe nature and the abundance of wildlife from the Costa Rican tropical forest.

 The best thing you can do in the area is to hike as there are some very spectacular waterfall hikes in the country.